Nicola17/ArduinoTinkerLibrary/README.md

 ![Logo](https://raw.github.com/Nicola17/ArduinoTinkerLibrary/develop/resources/tinkerLogo.png)
 ====================

-**Arduino Tinker Library** is a library of programming functions mainly aimed at fast development of Arduino projects.
+**Arduino Tinker Library** is aimed at fast development of Arduino projects.

 #### The Library

-ArduinoTinkerLibrary primary goal is to be a framework for fast and reliable development of Arduino projects.
+The primary goal of the library is to provide a framework for fast and reliable development of Arduino projects.

 It cointains the following modules: